HRTCloudDemo/HRTCloudDemo.github.io/_labs/004-tone-analyzer.markdown

   ```

 - Copy the file `.env.sample` and save it under the new name `.env`
+  (on Windows you should use the `rename` command to change the name of the file)

 - Edit the new file `.env` and fill in username, password and url of your instance of the Tone Analyzer service